 Subsequent to initial recognition, all financial assets are classified and subsequently measured at amortized cost, fair value through other comprehensive income (FVOCI) or through profit or loss (FVTPL).
 Interest income is calculated using the effective interest method and gains or losses arising from impairment, foreign exchange and derecognition are recognized in profit or loss.
-Financial assets measured at amortized cost are comprised of other receivable.
-Financial assets measured at FVTPL are comprised of cash.
+Financial assets measured at amortized cost are comprised of cash.